Free Gantt Chart Excel Template

 Task Progress Indicators

-Show Task Progress with percent complete in the grid and in the Gantt Chart Timeline.
+Show Task Progress in the Gantt Chart Timeline

 Configure Work Days